 We have no support for geo-specific software for Mac.
 You will have to find and install this yourself, and manage licenses by your own.

-If you can justify the need, you can have administrator privileges.
+You will have administrator privileges.
 Note that this enables you to mess up your system configuration and setup.
 If this happens, our offer will be to reinstall the machine to a pristine state.

 We can not fix problems for machines not set up as described here.

-Mac computers are in general not backed up be central IT services.
+Mac computers are in general not backed up by central IT services.
 This means everything on your home directory (on /Users) will be gone if the machine is stolen or destroyed, or if the disk malfunctions.
 Also, if you accidentally delete a file, we cannot get it back.

 It is therefore vital that you make backups yourself, to a secure device.
 There are several possible strategies and solutions, find one that works for you.